FAIRmat-NFDI/nomad-distro-dev/README.md

    This allows you to run tests for a specific parser or package.
 For running tests across all packages, simply repeat the command for each directory.

-7. Making code changes

-   Since all packages are installed in editable mode, changes you make to the code are immediately reflected.
-Edit your code and rerun tests or the application as needed, without needing to reinstall the packages.

-8. Linting & code formatting
+6. Linting & code formatting

    To check for code style issues using ruff, run the following command: